MurpheyLab/SmarticlesNU/README.md

 Installating Python Dependencies
 ------------

-You can install pyserial and XBee Python library using pip
+You can install pyserial and the XBee Python library using pip

     $ pip install pyserial
     $ pip install digi-xbee